pcnsuite/pcnspec/README.md

   "domain": {

     /**
-     * The identifier of the domain that the step is associated with.
+     * The document-unique identifier of the domain that the step is associated
+     * with.
      * @type {string}
      */
     "id": "",